-Although lending institutions have been obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance goes below 78% of the purchase price, they do not have to take similar action if the equity is above 22%.
-(There are exceptions -like some loans considered 'high risk'.)
-However, you are able to cancel PMI yourself (for loans made past July 1999) when your equity reaches 20 percent, no matter the original price of purchase.
+While lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the point the loan balance dips below 78% of the purchase price, they do not have to take similar action if the loan's equity is above 22%.
+(There are some loans that are not covered by this law -like a number of "high risk' loans.)
+The good news is that you can cancel your PMI yourself (for a mortgage that closed after July '99), without considering the original price of purchase, at the point your equity gets to twenty percent.

-Familiarize yourself with your monthly statements to keep a running total of principal payments.
-Pay attention to the purchase prices of other houses in your immediate area.
-Unfortunately, if you have a recent mortgage loan - five years or under, you likely haven't had a chance to pay much of the principal: you are paying mostly interest.
+Review your statements often.
+Also be aware of what other homes are being sold for in your neighborhood.
+Unfortunately, if you have a new loan - five years or fewer, you likely haven't begun to pay very much of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.